essam-shahid/Essam_Shahid_Bhatti/README.md

 It is not mandatory, but you can also include an additional `README` file to explain any of the tasks of your solution and the decisions you've made.

+****###### Detailed Information has been mentioned below each task.
+All the SQL are named after their tasks.*****############

+#Define Variables for file Check:
+	Variables where defined for landing files and loading files and done directory to move the file to done once we have loaded in our tables

 ### Task 1: Ingesting the data

 The objective of this step is to ingest the source data from January (`2020-Jan.csv`) into a table named `event_raw`.
 For example, you can use the `.import` command from SQLite to do it.
  The structure of this table will depend on the process that you use to ingest the data, but it should have **at least one column for each of the columns in the source CSV file**.

+Solution:

+	Empty table was created for staging.
+The table will always be dropped and created so everytime a new file is to be loaded, we will use empty tables and reduce the risk of duplicates in our final table.

+	Once the empty table was created, we set the mode to "csv" so input file can be handled as comma separated, and we used the sqllite3 CMD Line command "-separator ',' ".import $(file_dir)/2020-Jan.csv event_raw" which allowed the file to be inserted in each column as per defined in the "create-empty-stg-table.sql".
+This way, each column in the source file has a column in staging table.

+	***We have included the NOT Exists clause so there are no duplicates in the final table if job is executed more than once with the same data.***

 ### Task 2: Cleaning up the data

 Depending on the process you've followed to ingest the data, the `event_raw` table may have incorrect data types, the `NULL` values may have been ingested as empty strings, etc. In this step we want you to perform all the necessary clean up to make sure that the quality of the data is high and it is ready to be consumed.
 The task is open ended in the sense that you can apply any processing that you think will improve the quality of the dataset.

 The output should be a table named `event_clean` with **exactly one column for each of the columns in the source CSV file** and the most appropriate data types.
 You will use the `event_clean` table in the following steps as the basis to extract meaningfull insights.

+Solution:

+	We also created a clean table, which we can call clean table.
+This table will have all the cleansed data after the checks and fixtures are applied.
+The following fixtures were applied in the "transform-stg-table.sql":

+	1) Special characters or Space in text/characters:
+			Once we get any columns with text data type, there is always risk of having special characters like space which is not visible at first, but can cause issues while joining with dimensional tables.
+Hence we added trim() function with each column to remove all the empty spaces.(CTE: RM_Space)

+	2) Empty Values in Category_Code and Brand:
+			We received NULL values in the Category_Code and Brand columns.
+This could cause missing numbers in reporting based on Category_Code and Brand so we introduced another value "OTHERS" in both columns so we can have complete reporting.(CTE: MISSING_CODE_BRAND)

+	3) Empty Value in USER_SESSION:
+			We also received missing values in USER Session , which can cause duplicates on price or missing so we used lag and lead functions	against event date and time to check whether the same session was used or not.
+If the event_time was equal to previous session, we tagged the previous session, if the event_time was equal to next we tagged the leading session.
+			If it was not equal, we calculated the difference and tagged the session with whoever it was closer.
+(CTE: MISSING_CODE_BRAND)

+	4) Missing Price:
+			Although the file was fine, there might be issue if price is missing.
+So we use max price with window function partitioned on product_id,category_id to find any missing price to calculate.(CTE: MISSING_CODE_BRAND)

+	5) Dups assign and remove:
+			Once all the missing values were added/assigned, we used row_number() to assign rn to each row so we can finds duplicates and removed them by using the 1 row for each row.
+(CTE: DUPS and select)

+	***We have included the NOT Exists clause so there are no duplicates in the final table if job is executed more than once with the same data.***

 ### Task 3: Daily sales